Tim-Maes/T4Editor/README.md

 ## Features

-- Defaults for Dark/Light VS theme
+- Default scheme for Dark/Light VS theme
 - Automatically applies new colors if you change the VS theme
 - Highlighted T4 tags
 - Set custom colors for different code blocks.